-Additionally, your cat might start scratching their face, having trouble breathing, making wheezing or coughing noises when they try to inhale air.
+Additionally, your cat might start scratching their face, having trouble breathing, and making wheezing or coughing noises when they try to inhale air.

 Most cats tend to conceal signs of illness from humans.
 Still, other behavioral changes are losing interest in eating, feeling sluggish, or having trouble keeping up with normal activities, which can also be signs of other health problems.
 So be conscious of any changes in behavior and contact your veterinarian immediately.
-And, please do not give your pet any over-the-counter medication unless you’ve talked to your vet first.
+And please do not give your pet any over-the-counter medication unless you’ve talked to your vet first.

 Just like humans, cats might also have allergies.
 There are four different types of allergies: